Devashree21/Dashboard-using-Pywedge-EDA-on-Weather-Dataset/README.md

 **1) What is this repository about?**

-This repository is contains EDA on Weather Dataset and creation of Dashboard using Pywedge 0.5.1.8 Python package.
+This repository contains EDA on Weather Dataset and creation of Dashboard using Pywedge 0.5.1.8 Python package.
 It includes the jupyter notebook (.ipynb), .csv file and a readme.

 **2) Which dataset has been used and where to find it?**